USEPA/sensortoolkit/docs/source/testingattrib_objects/referencemonitor/setup.rst

       Manual configuration of column headers is not required if an integer header row index value is set in the previous step.

-    Next, the module will automatically search for datafiles corresponding to the file type and header index (if previously specified).
+    Next, the module will automatically search for data files corresponding to the file type and header index (if previously specified).
 A list of unique headers for each column index are displayed.